-For the external reference, the voltage reference input REF of the AD7652 has a dynamic input impedance; it should therefore be driven by a low-impedance source with an efficient decoupling between REF and REFGND inputs.
+The voltage reference input REF of the AD7664 has a dynamic input impedance; it should therefore be driven by a low-impedance source with an efficient decoupling between REF and REFGND inputs.
 This decoupling depends on the choice of the voltage reference but usually consists of a 1 $\mu$ F ceramic capacitor and a low ESR tantalum capacitor connected to the REF and REFGND inputs with minimum parasitic inductance.
-47 $\mu$ F is an appropriate value for the tantalum capacitor when using either the internal reference of one of the recommended reference voltages:
+47 $\mu$ F is an appropriate value for the tantalum capacitor when used with one of the recommended reference voltages: